mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 The sender is the side that queues up the chunk and sends slices over the network.
 The receiver is what reads those slice packets and reassembles the chunk on the other side.
 The receiver is also responsible for communicating back to the sender which slices have been received via acks.

 The netcode I work on is usually client/server, and in this case I usually want to be able to send blocks of data from the server to the client _and_ from the client to the server.
-In that case, there are two senders and two receivers, a sender on the client corresponding to a receiver on the server and-vice versa.
+In that case, there are two senders and two receivers, a sender on the client corresponding to a receiver on the server and vice-versa.

 Think of the sender and receiver as end points for this chunk transmission protocol that define the direction of flow.
 If you want to send chunks in a different direction, or even extend the chunk sender to support peer-to-peer, just add sender and receiver end points for each direction you need to send chunks.